idanode/idanode-hub/README.md

 # Hub for IdaNode network

-This is a node for TrustNote network that serves as [relay](../../../idanote-relay), plus facilitates exchange of end-to-end encrypted messages among devices connected to TrustNote network.
+This is a node for IdaNode network that serves as [relay](../../../idanote-relay), plus facilitates exchange of end-to-end encrypted messages among devices connected to IdaNode network.
 The hub does not hold any private keys and cannot send payments itself.

 The messages are used for the following purposes:
 * Convey private payment information from payer to payee.